OpenNebula/docs/source/management_and_operations/backups/veeam.rst

 Veeam Backups
 ================================================================================

 Veeam is a backup and recovery software that provides data protection and disaster recovery solutions for virtualized environments.
-OpenNebula offers support for this tool through the oVirtAPI module.
+The OpenNebula oVirtAPI server allows to backup OpenNebula VMs from the Veaam interface.

 Compatiblity
 ================================================================================

-The oVirtAPI module is compatible with Veeam Backup & Replication 12.0 and OpenNebula 7.0.
+The oVirtAPI module is compatible with Veeam Backup & Replication 12.0.

-Architecture
+Requirements & Architecture
 ================================================================================

-A simple OpenNebula and Veeam Backup deployment contains the following architecture and components:
+In order to achieve a setup compatible with the OpenNebula and Veeam Backup integration, the following requirements must be met:

-* A backup server that is going to host an Rsync backup datastore and the oVirtAPI module.
-This backup server should be accessible from any of the clusters that you want to back up.
+* An OpenNebula backup server hosting an OpenNebula backup datastore and the OpenNebula oVirtAPI server.
+This OpenNebula backup server must be accessible from any of the clusters that you want to back up.
 * The Veeam Backup Appliance, deployed by Veeam when adding OpenNebula as a hypervisor.
+* A management network must be in place connecting the following components:
+     * OpenNebula backup server
+     * OpenNebula Front-end
+     * All Host running VMs to be backed up by Veeam
+     * Veeam Server
+     * Veeam Backup Appliance

-* A management network must be setup that connects the previous components as well as the hosts that contain VMs that need to be backed up.
+previous components as well as the hosts that contain VMs that need to be backed up.

 |veeam_architecture|